-Dissertation Advisor, Dissertation Outline, and Doctoral Committee which will eventually form the basis of student's doctoral dissertation.
+Dissertation Advisor, Dissertation Outline, and Doctoral Committee

+The student should seek a dissertation advisor as early in his/her career as possible - preferably prior to taking the Qualifying Exam.
+The DOCTORAL DISSERTATION OUTLINE AND RECORD OF APPROVAL form includes a Prospectus of the proposed dissertation research and should be put together with the student's advisor.
+A Prospectus is a carefully detailed elaboration of the topics, covered in the outline, which will eventually form the basis of student's doctoral dissertation.
 It normally would be at approximately 20 to 30 double-spaced pages long.
 See the Graduate Advisor for details.
 The Graduate School strictly enforces the Prospectus requirement.
 At this time, the student's Doctoral Committee is selected.
 It consists of at least three members of the Department of Physics and Astronomy (including the student's advisor) and one member of another department of the University.
 The student should now make an oral presentation of the Prospectus to the Doctoral Committee and it will serve to fulfill the oral exam requirement of the Graduate School.
 The relevant form is approved by the student's dissertation advisor and the Graduate Advisor.
 Following departmental approval, all copies of the Prospectus are forwarded to the Graduate School Office for the Dean's signature and approval.